(AllOne sm logo)

 There is something that becomes far more obvious in realizing that time by itself won't fix all wounds.
 The lesson will become clear when you realize that in order to rebuild the building, action is required, and quite a bit of action.
 Action would include things like organizing how to get it rebuilt with construction plans (including hiring people to produce the construction plans), demolishing the existing building and removing debris, hiring a construction crew to rebuild the building and so on.
 The list is of actual tasks would be huge, but I'm sure you get the point.
 It seems like a silly example, but when I think about it, I can't think of any example where a physical wound to a nonliving thing can repair itself.
 Maybe it exists, but I just can't think of anything.

-When we look at the word "all" in "time heals all wounds" is not true.
+When we look at the word "all" in "time heals all wounds" it's not true.
 Again, in either all or most of all physical wounds to nonliving things, action must be taken after the wound, not time, if the "wounds" are to be "healed."
 In cases of physical wounds to nonliving things, it may be more correct to say, "Time heals no wounds."

 Physical wounds to living things